 The Board of Directors has established an Audit Committee, a Compensation Committee, a Nominating Committee and certain other committees.
-The Audit Committee, which met three times during 1995, reviews the preparations for and scope of the annual audit of the Company's financial statements, makes recommendations as to the retention of independent auditors and as to their fees and performs such other duties relating to the financial statements of the Company and other matters as the Board of Directors may assign from time to time.
-The current members of the Audit Committee are directors Calihan, Campbell, Gerlach and Henderson, each for a term expiring at the 1996 organizational meeting of the Board of Directors.
+The Audit Committee, which met two times during 1996, reviews the preparations for and scope of the annual audit of the Company's financial statements, makes recommendations as to the retention of independent auditors and as to their fees and performs such other duties relating to the financial statements of the Company and other matters as the Board of Directors may assign from time to time.
+The current members of the Audit Committee are directors Calihan, Campbell, Gerlach and Henderson, each for a term expiring at the 1997 organizational meeting of the Board of Directors.

-The Compensation Committee presently consists of directors Campbell, Gerlach, Henderson and Short, each for a term expiring at the 1996 organizational meeting of the Board.
-The Compensation Committee, which met two times in 1995, makes recommendations to the Board with respect to the compensation of officers of the Company.
-A report of the Compensation Committee as to its policies in recommending the 1995 compensation of the Company's executive officers appears below.
-The Compensation Committee also administers the Company's 1987 Management Share Incentive Plan, and is empowered to award restricted shares and grant stock options thereunder, and administers the predecessor 1980 Management Share Incentive Plan.
+The Compensation Committee presently consists of directors Campbell, Gerlach, Henderson and Short, each for a term expiring at the 1997 organizational meeting of the Board.
+The Compensation Committee, which met two times in 1996, makes recommendations to the Board with respect to the compensation of officers of the Company.
+A report of the Compensation Committee as to its policies in recommending the 1996 compensation of the Company's executive officers appears later.
+The Compensation Committee also administers the Company's 1987 Management Share Incentive Plan (the "MSIP"), and is empowered to award restricted shares and grant stock options thereunder.

-The current members of the Nominating Committee are directors Calihan, Gerlach, Henderson and Ryan, each for a term expiring at the 1996 organizational meeting of the Board.
-The Nominating Committee, which met one time in 1995, considers potential candidates for election to the Board of Directors and makes recommendations to the Board.
+The current members of the Nominating Committee are directors Calihan, Gerlach, Henderson and Ryan, each for a term expiring at the 1997 organizational meeting of the Board.
+The Nominating Committee, which met two times in 1996, considers potential candidates for election to the Board of Directors and makes recommendations to the Board.
 Any shareholder who desires to have an individual considered for nomination by the Nominating Committee must submit a recommendation in writing to the Secretary of the Company not later than November 30 preceding the annual meeting at which the election is to be held.

-The Board of Directors met six times during 1995.
+The Board of Directors met six times during 1996.
 All current directors attended at least 75% of the combined total of the meetings of the Board and of all committees on which they served.